-America’s founding fathers summarized this beautifully in the world’s first written constitution: The Mayflower Compact
+FDR built the largest economy in history, and America’s founding fathers summarized FDR’s empathetic Social Contract beautifully in the world’s first written constitution: The Mayflower Compact

 We do solemnly and mutually covenant and combine ourselves together into a civil Body Politick, for our better Ordering, Preservation, and furtherance of Christian faith and Honour of our King and Country; and do enact, constitute, and frame, such equal Laws, Ordinances, Acts, Constitutions, and Officers, from time to time, as shall be thought most meet and convenient for the general Good of the Colony; unto which we promise all due Submission and Obedience.

 The policies that you vote for in Federal, Provincial, and Municipal elections, determine whether your economy will be weak or strong entirely.
 Policies in Housing, Foreign Policy, Social Contract, Education, Pensions, Social Security, on and on, determine whether your economic will advance or if it will trend toward collapse.